heather92115/translator/README.md

-# Translator
+# Verdure Admin

-The Translator application is the backend system to Administrate the Palabras system.
+The Verdure Admin application is the backend system to Administrate the Verdure application written in Rust.
 It is used to manage the vocabulary stored in a PostgreSQL relational database.

 # Building
 To build the server: